AadyaTrivedi/nvidia-stock-analysis/README.md

 ## ⚡ NumPy Integration

 * Used `np.where()` for efficient vectorized signal generation
-* Computed stock volatility using standard deviation of returns
+* Computed stock volatility using the standard deviation of returns
 * Applied NumPy-based filtering and statistical analysis for performance comparison

 ---